adazing/tutorGPT/README.md

 #

-To host Tutor.GPT, run the following commands...
+To host TutorGPT, run the following commands...

 Windows:
 ```